Preloader Close

 For nearly 50 years, the United Nations has been pushing nations to mobilize to protect nature against the various forms of destruction and pollution, on World Environment Day.

-Prime Minister Justin Trudeau then underlines during his speech that: “Climate change has no borders and, in Canada, we see its consequences with our eyes.
-Whether it's wildfires, floods, extreme storms or melting glaciers, it's clear that we must continue to take concrete action.
-In recent years, the Government of Canada has taken more action than at any time in Canadian history to protect the environment, while growing the economy and creating good middle-class jobs.
-With the measures in our Emissions Reduction Plan, which are already reducing pollution and putting us on track to achieve carbon neutrality by 2050, we are working to keep our air clean for generations to come.
-We are launching generational projects to manufacture clean products domestically, such as electric vehicles, and produce clean energy.
-We have set a price on pollution which at the same time puts more money back into the pockets of families, while fighting against climate change.
-Additionally, through initiatives like the Oceans Protection Plan and Indigenous-led Area-Based Conservation projects, we are protecting unprecedented amounts of our lands and waters.
-Thanks to our continued efforts, Canada is on track to protect 30 % of our lands and 30 % of our waters by 2030, while advocating the adoption of this objective internationally”
+Prime Minister Justin Trudeau then emphasized during his speech that: “Climate change knows no borders, and in Canada, we are seeing its consequences firsthand.
+From forest fires and floods to extreme storms and melting glaciers, it is clear that we must continue to take concrete action.
+In recent years, the Government of Canada has taken more action than at any other time in Canadian history to protect the environment, while growing the economy and creating good, middle-class jobs.
+With the measures in our Emissions Reduction Plan, which are already reducing pollution and positioning us to achieve net-zero emissions by 2050, we are working to keep our air clean for generations to come.
+We are launching generational projects to make clean products, like electric vehicles, and produce clean energy here at home.”
+We've put a price on pollution that puts more money in families' pockets while fighting climate change.
+And through initiatives like the Oceans Protection Plan and Indigenous-led Area-Based Conservation projects, we're protecting unprecedented amounts of our lands and waters.
+Thanks to our ongoing efforts, Canada is on track to protect 30,000,000 of our lands and 30,000,000 of our waters by 2030, and is also advocating for the adoption of this target internationally.

 On this World Environment Day, Prime Minister Justin Trubeau encouraged Canadians to join the global movement to #BeatPlasticPollution.
 So we can build a clean and healthy future for the next 50 years and beyond.